jlizier/jidt/readme-template.txt

 A research paper describing the toolkit is included in the top level directory -- "InfoDynamicsToolkit.pdf".

+A tutorial, providing background to the information-theoretic measures, various estimators, and then to the JIDT toolkit itself is included in the tutorial folder (see "JIDT-TutorialSlides.pdf" for the tutorial slides, and "README-TutorialAndExercise.pdf" for further description of the tutorial exercises).

 Javadocs for the toolkit are included in the full distribution at javadocs.
 They can also be generated using "ant javadocs" (useful if you are on an SVN view).
 Further, they will soon be posted on the web.

 The project wiki also contains further information on various aspects; see http://code.google.com/p/information-dynamics-toolkit/ to start.

-Further documentation is provided by the Usage examples below.
+Further documentation is provided by the Usage demo examples below.

 You can also join our email discussion group jidt-discuss at http://groups.google.com/d/forum/jidt-discuss